Since 2003 l have been very fortunate to visit a wide range of early childhood services in Denmark that are based in nature.

 A growing industry of training Forest School Leaders, has given confidence to many in the teaching profession, as well as parents and the wider school/local community.

 On my long service leave in 2016 l attended Inside out Natures residential course in Viborg, Denmark with Jane Williams-Siegfredsen.
-Jane gave me great insights into understanding this curriculum approach. gclid=Cj0KCQiAuefvBRDXARIsAFEOQ9HjV6ZsvERztoZWkrAwYpZu64RrEspouKnanbdY8MWy6rjzfj0LgYgaAtUlEALw_wcB
+Jane gave me great insights into understanding this curriculum approach.

 You may have seen this video from SBS ” Kids gone wild ” as these were the services that we visited.

-I have been visiting this fabulous local centre in Odder each time l go to Denmark, for almost 10 years.
+I have been visiting this fabulous local centre in Odder each time l go to Denmark, for over 10 years.
 Each time l visit l am inspired by their connection to the local forest, their community and for becoming an internationally recognised ‘Green Flag’ School.